wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 the arbitration were allowed to continue.

 The first observation motivates the adoption of weaker semantic levels, such as Snapshot Isolation (SI).
-There exists HTM proposals that only supports SI [4], but in order for programs written for generic CSR HTM to be portable, diagnostics tools must be provided to ensure SI induced anomalies do not occur.
+There exists HTM proposals that only supports SI [4], but in order for programs written for generic HTM to be portable, diagnostics tools must be provided to ensure SI induced anomalies do not occur.
 The latter observation suggests an alternative conflict detection (CD) and resolution (CR) mechanism that are "lazy".
-Transactions with lazy CD/CR perform these two only at the point they are absolutaly necessary, after which the execution cannot be undone.
-Usually, this time point is chosen as transaction commit point.
+Transactions with lazy CD/CR check serialization conditions only at the point they are absolutaly necessary, after which the execution cannot be undone and/or may become undefined.
+ We take a closer look at lazy CD/CR In the following discussion.

 ### To Lock or Not to Lock: It's an OCC Question